meseguera/m3o-js/examples/image/README.md

 // Resize an image on the fly without storing it (by sending and receiving a base64 encoded image), or resize and upload depending on parameters.
 // If one of width or height is 0, the image aspect ratio is preserved.
 // Optional cropping.
+// To use the file parameter you need to send the request as a multipart/form-data rather than the usual application/json
-async function base64toHostedImage() {
+// with each parameter as a form field. async function base64toHostedImage() {
 	let imageService = new ImageService(process.env.M3O_API_TOKEN)
 	let rsp = await imageService.resize({